Keto Pancakes

 Why I love this recipe

-• As fun to customize, too!
-Add any low-carb mix-ins you desire, or keep them simple with sugar free syrup and melted butter!
+• Easy to customize.
+Add any low-carb mix-ins you desire (my partner loves chocolate chips), or keep them simple with sugar free syrup and melted butter!

 ★★★★★ REVIEW

 “Truly the best keto pancake recipe ever.
-My non-keto family love it too.”Margo
+My non-keto family loves it too.”Margo

 • Almond flour.
 You must use blanched almond flour, not almond meal.
 The blanched variety yields a fluffier center and light crumb.